otherPOM/Cinema_Room_Manager/README.md

 * In a larger room, the tickets are 10 dollars for the front half of the rows and 8 dollars for the back half.
 Please note that the number of rows can be odd, for example, 9 rows.
 In this case, the first half is the first 4 rows, and the second half is the rest 5 rows.

 After that, the program should print out all the seats in the screen room as shown in the example and mark the chosen seat by the B symbol.
 Finally, it should print the ticket price and stop.
 Note that in this project, the number of rows and seats won't be greater than 9.

+## Stage 4
+At the start, your program should read two positive integer numbers that represent the number of rows and seats in each row.
+Then, it should print a menu with the following three items:

+* Show the seats should print the current seating arrangement.
+The empty seats should be marked with an S symbol, and taken seats are marked with a B symbol.
+* Buy a ticket should read the seat coordinates from the input and print the ticket price like in the previous stage.
+After that, the chosen seat should be marked with a B when the item Show the seats is called.
+* Exit should stop the program.